 Bronwyn teaches the shakuhachi from her home in the Blue Mountains (west of Sydney) and via Skype to interstate and overseas students.
-For Skype lessons you will need a computer, a webcam, a reliable internet connection and your own Skype account.
 Lessons begin with basic tone production and progress on to simple Japanese folk songs.
 Once the student has some control over lower and upper octave sounds and basic pitch control, we progress on to the honkyoku or traditional Zen Buddhist pieces.
 I teach the Dokyoku repertoire as transmitted to me by Kakizakai Kaoru, Yokoyama Katsuya and Riley Lee.
 Patience and persistence is required to learn the shakuhachi but the rewards are many.
 Come and experience blowing zen for yourself!

 Private Lesson Cost